 With the launch of Patanjali Dant Kanti in recent years, the oral health market has experienced a huge number of changes, and the share of HUL in the Indian market declining throughout the years, starting at 22.8 percent in 2013 to 18.8 percent in 2017.

 Coalgate Palmolive in these years has experienced the most dramatic decline as it dropped from 57 percent market share to 53% in the year 2017.

 Additionally, brand loyalty to Pepsodent has been shattered by the market for ayurvedic toothpaste soaring through the years, and now becoming preferred by rural as well as the urban population.

 Marketing Strategy of Pepsodent – Customer Analysis

-Customers of Pepsodent spans from children under 5 years old to people over 70, which the brand makes possible through this wide range of products including Germicheck, Gum Care to Pepsodent children, which are available in different flavors for kids aged 2 and 6 years old.
+Customers of Pepsodent span from children under 5 years old to people over 70, which the brand makes possible through this wide range of products including Germicheck, and Gum Care to Pepsodent children, which are available in different flavors for kids aged 2 and 6 years old.

 The products are that are available as low as 5 Rs.
 5 tubes for those in the lower middle class up to as high as 80 packs for the upper-middle class.
 80 packs for the upper social strata.

 With its offerings, the brand can cater to different age groups, across borders and income levels.